EtchedPixels/L9X/README.md

 Double check the parsing logic is correct with regards to unknown words and word counting

-Load only the stuff we need and try and push some of it into virtual memory perhaps ?
+Once the Fuzix console scrolling support is tweaked add graphics by forking and running a second graphics process.

+Put a V2 header on Colossal Cave and test it

+Autodetect the text table type somehow.

 # V3 and V4 games

-These are generally bigger and the interpreter also has to provide some rather uglier and more complicated decompressors.
-V4 games would probably also need virtual memory implementing to page the game database.
+These are generally bigger and the interpreter also has to provide some rather uglier and more complicated decompressors and output handlers.
+Possibly doable but further down the list.